-6.1.1.3.
-In general, the continuous string data composing a data set is logically split into records.
+In general, the continuous string of data composing a data set is logically 6.1.1.3. split into records.
 A record contains the information processed as a unit by the program.
-The intended use of a record often influences its length; there are of course certain relations to the characteristics of the external device of the data set (details will be stated in a later publication).
+The intended use of a record often influences its length; there are of course certain relations to the characteristics of the external device of the data set (cf. IBM System/360 Operating System: ALGOL Programmer's Guide.
+Form C33-4000).
 For example, an 80 column card image may be a record.
-If a record may be printed, it should be restricted in length to a print line.
+If a record may be printed. it should be restricted in length to a print line.
 If a record is used simply to transmit data from one program to another, its length is governed by the maximum number of items of data it may contain.
-The mechanics of transferring records to and from the external medium is maintained automatically and needs not concern the user of the ALGOL language.
-The number of characters within a record is fixed for all records of data set; this number is called the record length P; it may in no case exceed 32.760.
+The mechanics of transferring records to and from the external medium is maintained automatically and need not concern the user of the ALGOL language.
+The number of characters within a record is fixed for all records of a data set; this number is called the record length P; it may in no case exceed 32,760.
 The programmer may specify the value of P (within the physical limits of the external medium) by executing the standard procedure SYSACT with FUNCTION=6 (cf. 6.3.2.6.) before creating a data set.
 Otherwise, a standard record length of 80 characters is chosen when the data set is created by the first transfer of data to it.
 If the data set was created by another program, the value of P was specified by the creating program and is valid for the current ALGOL program.
 6)

 6.1.1.4.
 Additionally, the programmer can split a data set into "sections" by specifying a fixed number Q of records to be in one section.
 This is done by executing the standard procedure SYSACT with FUNCTION=8(cf. 6.3.2.8.) before creating the data set.
-This specification is most meaningful if the data set is intended to be printed; the contents of one section normally will appear on one page.
+This specification is most meaningful if the data set is intended to be printed, the contents of one section normally will appear on one page.
 Any repositioning backwards within the current ALGOL program is undefined for a data set split into sections.
 Therefore (according to section 6.2.1.3.) only output procedures may process such data sets.

-The specification of the record length by the ALGOL program is not possible if it is determined by the data set label of an already existing data set or by the corresponding data definiton control statement (cf. IBM Operating System/360 Concepts and Facilities, Form C28-6535).
+6) The specification of the record length by the ALGOL program is not possible if it is determined by the data set label of an already existing data set or by the corresponding data definition control statement (cf. IBM System/360 Operating System: Concepts and Facilities.
+Form C28-6535).
 6.1.1.5.
-Each data set is in one of three states, "open", "close" or "exhausted.
-As long as a data set is open, it is logically connected with the ALGOL program, i.e. data can be transferred to or from it.
-As long as a data set is closed, it is logically disconnected, i. e. no transfer of data can be made.
+Each data set is in one of three states, "open", "closed" or "exhausted".
+As long as a data set is open, it is logically connected with the ALGOL program, i.e., data can be transferred to or from it.
+As long as a data set is closed, it is logically disconnected, i.e., no transfer of data can be made.
 As long as a data set is exhausted, it is logically connected with the ALGOL program as explained above, but there are no more data available for input from the data set to the ALGOL program; then any input procedure statement is undefined.

-A data set becomes open either by a call to the procedure SYSACT with FUNCTION=12 (cf. 6.3.2.12) or, if it is not yet open, automatically by execution of any procedure requesting transfer of data with that data set.
+A data set becomes open either by a call to the procedure SYSACT with FUNCTION=12 (cf.6.3.2.12) or, if it is not yet open, automatically by execution of any procedure requesting transfer of data with that data set.